1 / 10

 What's the best BMW X7 model/engine to choose?

 Of the four engines on offer, our pick would be the entry-level 30d diesel.
 Despite having the least power of the quartet, it’s still more than muscular enough to shift the enormous X7 around with a fair bit of intent.
 The 0-62mph dash takes just 7.0 seconds, and in a car the size that’s plenty.
 Yes, the rest are quicker, but they’re also pricier, thirstier and barely any more refined, less so in some cases.

-Similarly, there’s no reason to upgrade from the basic trim, although we fully expect most buyers to pay the extra for the M Sport car.
+Similarly, there’s no reason to upgrade from the basic trim, although we fully expect most buyers to pay the extra for the BMW X7 M Sport.
 This brings some visual upgrades inside and out (mainly out), and some beefier brakes, but pretty much nowt in the way of extra kit.
 It’s the same story with the range-topping M50i and M50d models.
 Each might get a fire-breathing engine and some extra bits of visual sparkle, but that’s it.

 What other cars are similar to the BMW X7?

 As a luxury seven-seat SUV, and an enormous one at that, the X7’s rivals come in the form of the Audi Q7, Mercedes-Benz GLS and Volvo XC90.
 However, arguably the car that the big BMW is gunning for most isn’t even a direct rival, and that’s the five-seat Range Rover.

 The thing is, at this end of the market, the important thing isn’t how many seats a car has or how versatile it is, although those things are admittedly important.
 No, it’s about how special the car makes you feel, and what message it conveys to others about your success.
 That’s why these cars are so desirable, that’s why people pay so much for them, and that’s why the imperious X7 is aimed right down the Range Rover’s throat.
 Game on.